m0hammad2Z/old-maid-card-game/README.md

   ```bash
     cd old-maid-card-game
   ```
-3. Open the project of the desire version, compile and run.
+3. Compile and run the desire version.

 ## License